 It’s no wonder Mount Major’s panoramic summit, which boasts views of the Lakes Region and White Mountains, is a highly regarded destination for locals and tourists alike.
 With an estimated 80,000 visitors annually, though, Mount Major’s trails are being loved to death.

-To remedy these issues, the Forest Society is working with a broad coalition of stakeholders on a long-term stewardship plan that enhances the visitor experience while protecting Mount Major’s natural resources.
+Soil erosion, off-trail usage, dog waste, and garbage are just some of the visitor-created impacts Forest Society staff and volunteers contend with throughout the year.
+To remedy these issues, the Forest Society began working with a broad coalition of stakeholders on a long-term stewardship plan that enhances the visitor experience while protecting Mount Major’s natural resources.

 However, we can’t fulfill our stewardship plans without your support.
 Your contribution will help us improve the Mount Major experience for all, from the mountain’s scenic summit to its peaceful trails.